A. Background Information.

 - With roots in anthropology, history, law, political science, psychology, and sociology, criminal justice is an inherently multidisciplinary field of study.
 This focus is apparent in our faculty.
 In recent years it has become even more apparent as we move toward an inter- and cross-disciplinary focus in our educational, research, and outreach activity.
 We build on connections to every college within MSU.
 This is evident through the minors offered to undergraduate and graduate students and through the outside cognate area of the PhD program.
 It is also witnessed in the School’s involvement in MSU’s Risk Research Initiative.
 Through these connections, MSU students have access to cutting-edge courses in information and cybersecurity; environmental compliance and enforcement; forensics; geospatial analysis; global and area studies; judicial administration; public health; and supply chain security.
 This interdisciplinary focus runs through the curriculum, is part of minors and degree programs, and is available for individualized programs of study at undergraduate and graduate levels.

 - Unique materials in the MSU Libraries include an extensive run of NCJRS microfiche reports in the Microforms Collection that were purchased in this format before the current practice of making documents available over the world wide web.
-In addition, the MSU Libraries Special Collections unit also contains a collection of German Criminology and Witchcraft materials.
+In addition, the Murray and Hong Special Collections unit also contains a collection of German Criminology and Witchcraft materials.

 D. Interdisciplinary Information :